Entropy-Conserving Scheme for Modeling Nonthermal Energies in Fluid Dynamics Simulations: Summary and Conclusions

 \item The magnitude of the nonthermal entropy error in the post-shock region increases with the adiabatic index of the nonthermal component and with the compression ratio of the shock (see Figure~\ref{fig:S-error}).
 The latter is particularly relevant for the cold ISM where shocks can be strongly compressible due to efficient radiative cooling.

-\item In simulations of an isolated \Lstar~galaxy with a turbulence-based star formation prescription, switching between the energy-based and entropy-conserved schemes result in a qualitative change of morphology, in particular, large qualitative difference of star formation in the center of the galaxy (Figure~\ref{fig:maps}), and $\approx 20\text{--}30\%$ change of the star formation rate away from the center (Figure~\ref{fig:sfr}).
+\item In simulations of an isolated \Lstar~galaxy with a turbulence-based star formation prescription, switching between the energy-based and entropy-conserved schemes results in a qualitative change in morphology, in particular, a large qualitative difference in star formation in the center of the galaxy (Figure~\ref{fig:maps}), and $\approx 20\text{--}30\%$ change in the star formation rate away from the center (Figure~\ref{fig:sfr}).

 \item We outline and test a simple, physical method for the injection of nonthermal energy on shocks.
 This method can be used in conjunction with the entropy-conserving scheme and can simplify the implementation of, e.g., injection of cosmic rays and driving of subgrid turbulence by shocks (see Section~\ref{sec:schemes:injection} and Figure~\ref{fig:shocktube-injection}). \end{enumerate}